Harmonica-Men/web-CV/README.md

   2. I want the ability to input and update my personal information, including my name, contact details, and a professional profile picture.
   3. I need to be able to add multiple sections to my CV, such as Education, Work Experience, Skills, Projects, and Certifications.
   4. Each section should allow me to enter relevant details, such as job titles, dates, descriptions, and key achievements.
-  5. The web CV should provide customizable templates or themes that allow me to choose a design that best represents my personal brand and professional style.
-  6. I should be able to upload and showcase documents, such as my resume and portfolio, to provide additional context and detail.
+  5. I should be able to upload and showcase documents, such as my resume and portfolio, to provide additional context and detail.
-  7. The platform should have an option to preview my CV before making it public to ensure it looks polished and professional.
-  8. I want the ability to share a unique URL or QR code that directs employers to my web CV easily.
+  7. I want the ability to share a unique URL or QR code that directs employers to my web CV easily.
-  9. The web CV should be mobile-friendly, ensuring that potential employers can access and view it seamlessly on various devices.
+  8. The web CV should be mobile-friendly, ensuring that potential employers can access and view it seamlessly on various devices.
-  10. As a user, I want the option to export my web CV as a PDF for offline sharing and printing purposes.
-  11. The platform should include basic analytics, such as the number of views and interactions with my CV, to help me gauge its effectiveness.
-  12. I expect the web CV platform to prioritize security and privacy, ensuring that my personal information is protected.

 The user interface should be intuitive and user-friendly, allowing me to navigate and update my web CV with ease.

-By fulfilling these bith criteria's, I aim to create a compelling and professional online presence that enhances my chances of securing job opportunities."
+By fulfilling these criteria, I aim to create a compelling and professional online presence that enhances my chances of securing job opportunities."
 # Design

 ## Design Choices